-Alternative Payment Model (APM) Initiative: The purpose of the APM initiative is to encourage Contractor activity in the area of quality improvement by aligning the incentives of the Contractor and provider through APM strategies in the Health Care Payment Learning and Action Network (LAN) Alternative Payment Model Framework with a focus on Categories 2, 3, and 4, as delineated by ACOM Policy 306 and 307 and as specified in Attachment F3, Contractor Chart of Deliverables.
+Alternative Payment Model (APM) Initiatives: The purpose of the APM initiatives is to encourage Contractor activity in the area of quality improvement by aligning the incentives of the Contractor and provider through APM strategies in the Health Care Payment Learning and Action Network (LAN) Alternative Payment Model Framework with a focus on Categories 3 and 4.
+Requirements are further delineated in ACOM Policy 306 and ACOM Policy 307 and as specified in Attachment F3, Contractor Chart of Deliverables.